ChangxinTian/TCP-SRec/README.md

 For `Yelp`, `Amazon-Beauty/Sports/Toys` and `MovieLens-1M`, you can download from [RecSysDatasets](https://github.com/RUCAIBox/RecSysDatasets).
 Then, you can refer to `utils_data.ipynb` to process the dataset.
 The processed dataset should be stored in the folder `./dataset/`.

-Due to policy restrictions, industrial dataset `Meituan` will not be released.
+Due to policy restrictions, the industrial dataset `Meituan` will not be released.

 ## Training: